wen-l-liu/HotSpot/README.md

   - The layout emphasises simplicity and clarity, with Bootstrap 5 ensuring a responsive experience across devices.
 The color palette and typography were chosen for readability and accessibility, following WCAG guidelines.
   - Accessibility features include keyboard navigation, ARIA labels, and screen reader support.
   Fonts
+  Primary font is - Lexend for main website text.
+  Secondary font is - Pridi for logo brand font.
 - **Reasoning For Any Final Changes:**
   - User feedback led to improvements in navigation flow, review visibility, and mobile responsiveness.
 Adjustments were made to enhance inclusivity and overall user satisfaction.